 A: To get information on specific programs, such as off-season workout offerings, you can reach out to the head coach of the program.
 All our head coaches have contact information are listed on the BHS Athletics Directory.
 If you have any general questions about our athletic programs, feel free to reach out to Eric Ensign at email@example.com

 Q: Will there be tryouts for sports teams like basketball?
 How can I sign up?

 A: For all “Cut Sports,” tryouts occur the first couple of days of the official start date for a season.
 If an athlete wishes to participate in off-season workouts, they don’t need to have officially made a team, but everyone is required to go through the tryout process at the beginning of each season, which includes current athletes who have participated in a regular season in the past.
-To sign up for a sport, fill out the athletic paperwork through Final Forms – there’s a link on the BHS Athletics page.
+To sign up for a sport, fill out the athletic paperwork through Final Forms.
+More information on the Athletics Registration page.

 Art Dept. Head | Gina O’Neill, firstname.lastname@example.org